 of the target output.
-Dev indicates the statistical performance improvement compared with a benchmark model, Pi is the statistical performance (MAE, RMSE or R2) of an individual or ensemble method, Pj is the corresponding performance of a benchmark model, LR or a individual method used in the ensemble method as the base learner, respectively.
+Dev indicated the statistical performance improvement compared with a benchmark model, Pi was the statistical performance (MAE, RMSE or R2) of an individual or ensemble method and Pj was the corresponding performance of a benchmark model, LR or an individual method used in the ensemble method as the base learner.

 MAE statistics is a measure of errors between the predicted values (the estimated value of crack width of ECC after self-healing) with the estimated values (the observed value of crack width of ECC after self- healing in empirical data).
 RMSE statistics computes the square root of the average residual error between the predicted values and the target values.
 A lower value of MAE or RMSE indicates a better prediction performance of the model.
 R2 measures the strength of association between the predicted values and the target values, based on the proportion of total variation of outcomes.
 A greater value close to 1 represents a better prediction performance that commendably replicates the observed crack width of ECC after self- healing.
-Deviation statistics indicates the improvement of the prediction performance of a individual or an ensemble model from a benchmark model that can be the LR model or the individual model used as base learners in the corresponding ensemble model.
+Deviation statistics indicates the improvement of the prediction performance of an individual or an ensemble model from a benchmark model that can be the LR model or the individual model used as base learners in the corresponding ensemble model.

 Results and Discussion

-In this section, the prediction performance of individual and ensemble methods are examined by MAE, RMSE and R2 according to ten-fold cross-validation.
-Where we use the abbreviations for ease of presenta- tion, in which Bag LR, Bag SVR, Bag BPNN and Bag CRAT express generating bagging ensemble method by using LR, SVR, BPNN and CRAT as base estimators, respectively.
-Ada LR, Ada SVR, Ada BPNN and Ada CRAT present generating AdaBoost ensemble method by manipulating LR, SVR, BPNN and CRAT as base estimators, respectively.
-Stack LR indicates developing stacking ensemble method based on individual methods (including SVR, BPNN, and CRAT) as learning base with using LR as a meta-regressor.

-Table 5 shows the average performance of ten-fold cross-validation for each model (in each row), and performance deviation from the LR model with respect of MAE, RMSE and R2, respectively.
-As it can be seen, Stack LR is superior to all other individual or ensemble models on the basis of all three performance measures (3.934, 6.118, 0.904 for MAE, RMSE, and R2, respectively).
-Furthermore, among the individual models, SVR performs the best in terms of MAE (4.296), and BPNN has the lowest error on RMSE (6.515) and highest accuracy with R2 0.899.
-For the single learning based ensemble methods, Bag CRAT has the best performance in terms of MAE (4.093), and Bag BPNN performs the best on RMSE (6.341).
-In terms of R2, Bag CRAT and Bag BPNN have the same performance (0.901) and outperform other ensemble methods using an individual method as base estimator.
-Moreover, it can be concluded that most machine learning
+Table 5 shows the ten-fold cross-validation results (MAE, RMSE, and R2) for both individual and ensemble models and their deviation with respect to the results of LR model.
+Generally, most of the proposed models were able to learn and predict empirical data with an acceptable degree of precision.
+Based on the results, the Stack LR model showed the best prediction performance as it has the highest R2 value and lowest MAE and RMSE values.
+Among the individual models, SVR performed the best in terms of MAE (4.296), but BPNN has the lowest RMSE value (6.515) and highest R2 of 0.899.
+For the single learning based ensemble methods, Bag CRAT gave the best performance in terms of MAE (4.093), and Bag BPNN performed better on RMSE value (6.341).
+In terms of R2, Bag CRAT and Bag BPNN models showed the same performance (0.901) and better than other ensemble methods except Stack LR.

-models are able to learn and predict empirical data with an acceptable degree of precision.
-The performance of all machine learning models described in Table 5 are depicted in Figure 9 (a), (b), and (c) in terms of MAE, RMSE and R2, respectively.
+Figure 9 compares the performance of all ML models in terms of MAE, RMSE and R2.

 Table 5: Ten-fold cross-validation results of machine learning models on self-healing prediction for ECC